celine-celine/Proof-System-for-rCOE/README.md

+## Rule Numbering Note
+**Context:**
-Please note: The rules in the paper are numbered consecutively for clarity and consistency.
-However, their numbering differs from the complete version (also consecutively numbered) in this repository.
+The paper uses consecutive numbering for the rules to enhance readability.
+Note that this numbering does not align with the complete version in this repository.
+### Rationale & Usage Guidance
+1. **Why the mismatch?**
+   - The main paper extracts a rule subset for conciseness, while the repository maintains the full logical structure.
+2. **How to cross-reference?**
+   - Use **rule name** (not numbers) as the primary key when comparing versions.